peteroupc/html3dutil/doc/H3DU.Math.md

     <b>c</b>.y = <b>a</b>.z * <b>b</b>.x - <b>a</b>.x * <b>b</b>.z
     <b>c</b>.z = <b>a</b>.x * <b>b</b>.y - <b>a</b>.y * <b>b</b>.x

+Another useful function, the <i>triple product</i>, can be expressed as the dot product of two vectors, one of which is a cross product.

 #### Parameters

 * `a` (Type: Array.&lt;Number>)<br>
-    The first vector.
+    The first 3-element vector.
 * `b` (Type: Array.&lt;Number>)<br>
-    The second vector.
+    The second 3-element vector.

 #### Return Value